Shinji Orito: Career

 After graduating from high school, Orito worked at a bank, but due to a recession in the economy, the bank fell to restructuring, and Orito quit soon after.
-Orito found new work at the video game developer TGL composing music, but when a friend from high school named Naoya Shimokawa (now the president of Aquaplus) invited him to work for the video game developer Leaf, he accepted.
+Orito found new work at a video game studio TGL composing music, but when a friend from high school, Naoya Shimokawa (now the president of Aquaplus) invited him to work for the visual novel studio Leaf, he accepted.

 Starting in 1995, Orito composed music for three of Leaf's games: DR^{2} Night Janki, Filsnown: Hikari to Koku, and Shizuku (precursor of To Heart).
 When Leaf's next game, Hatsune no Naisho!!, was under production, Orito quit Leaf.
 Orito got a part-time job working for a post office while providing outsourced musical composition for the video game developer Tactics under Nexton for the game Dōsei; afterward, Tactics hired Orito, who helped compose music for two more games: Moon and One: Kagayaku Kisetsu e.

 In 1999, Orito and much of the staff behind Moon and One, including Jun Maeda, Itaru Hinoue, Naoki Hisaya, and OdiakeS, left Tactics to work for the video game publishing company VisualArt's, where they formed the company Key.
 Orito has composed music for all of Key's titles, though he contributed to only one track on the original soundtrack of Planetarian: The Reverie of a Little Planet.

 Music that Orito composes for Key is published on Key's record label Key Sounds Label.
 The label's first album, Humanity..., was produced by Orito for his temporary band Work-S. Orito was also the director for the remix album OTSU Club Music Compilation Vol.1, also on Key Sounds Label, and is a member of OTSU (Organized Trance Sequential Unit).